bd2kccd/causal-rest-api/README.md

 ]
 ````

-Currently we support "FGS continuous", "FGS discrete" and "GFCI continuous".
+Currently we support "FGES continuous", "FGES discrete" and "GFCI continuous".
 They also share a common JSON structure as of their input, for example:

 | Input JSON Fields | Description |
 | --- | --- |